 Don’t Assume Every Country Will Be Cheap

 Sure, the majority of countries in this region are very cheap.
 For instance, in Vietnam, Laos, and the Philippines, you will be able to find food and accommodation for hardly anything at all.
 In fact, you might find that you are able to indulge in some luxuries and enjoy hearty meals and fancy accommodation.
 But that doesn’t mean that you will be able to enjoy budget travel in all of Southeast Asia’s stunning countries.
 One exception to the budget travel is Singapore.
+If you are interested in travelling around it really does pay to do your research on transportation before you head out so you know where you are going and how much you want to spend, Thailand and other places that allowed tourists to move from island to island have ferry services like Raja Ferry that might be worth checking it if you’re going to be travelling in those countries.
 The cost of living is considerably higher than its neighbours, and you might find that visiting can drain your pocket.
 There are ways to find cheap food and accommodation, though.
 Airbnb rooms are very cheap and, if you are looking for a longer-term rental, you might want to check out developments like the Sengkang HDB estate.
 For cheap eats, head to the region’s Hawker Centres.

 Do Get The Right Visa